These vegetarian Broccoli Quinoa Cakes can be made in 30 minutes & are a delicious healthy meal that your whole family will love!

 - 1/2 cup grated cheese (cheddar, jack, mozzarella or vegan cheese)

 - 2–3 tablespoons oil for searing.

-- Bring quinoa and water to boil in a very small pot, cover, lower heat to low and cook 12-15 minutes or until all the water is gone.
+- Cook Quinoa: Rinse quinoa in a fine-mesh strainer.
+Drain.
+Bring quinoa and water to boil in a very small pot, cover, lower heat to low and simmer 10-12 minutes until tender and all the water is gone.
 Turn off heat, let stand 5 minutes covered.

-- Combine: Place broccoli, scallions, quinoa, egg, salt, pepper, garlic, and cheese into a food processor and pulse until finely ground.
+- Combine and Pulse: Place broccoli, scallions, quinoa, egg, salt, pepper, garlic, and cheese into a food processor and pulse until finely ground.
 Pulse in the almond flour, mixing in well.
-The mixture should easily mound on a spoon and just be slightly wet, but easily forming a patty.
+The mixture should easily mound on a spoon and just be slightly sticky, easily forming a patty.
 If the mixture seems very wet, continue adding almond flour a tablespoon at a time until manageable.
 Form 4 large patties.
-You shouldn’t need to coat these in flour, but do as you like.
+You shouldn’t need to coat these in flour or breadcrumbs- but do as you like.

 - SERVE: At this point, you could refrigerate if making ahead, and reheat down the road.
 Or keep in a warm oven until serving.
 Serve with a side salad or sauteed greens.
 Top with a flavorful sauce if you like (see options in notes).

 Feel free to sub 1 1/2 cups cooked rice for the quinoa.

 Making sure the steamed broccoli is as dry as possible (pat it dry) will allow you to use less flour or bread crumbs.
 The first time I made this, I did not pat dry the broccoli, and it needed 1/2 cup almond flour.
 The second time, I patted the broccoli dry, and only needed 1/4 cup flour, if that.

 Make sure the quinoa is dry and not watery.